-The final refreshed framework will include agreed definitions for each of the indicators included in the block outcome tables, with nominated compiling and accountable officers in place.
-A clear methodology outlining calculations and sources of evidence will also be confirmed.
+The final refreshed framework will include agreed definitions for each of the indicators included in the outcome tables, with nominated compiling and accountable officers in place.
+A clear methodology outlining calculations and sources of evidence can also be demonstrated.
 This exercise will be completed by April 2006.
-Data for Neighbourhood Renewal indicators will be gathered using a data warehouse, providing disaggregated information at local level for many of the Neighbourhood Renewal indicators.
+Data for Neighbourhood Renewal indicators is gathered using a data warehouse, providing disaggregated information at local level for many of the Neighbourhood Renewal indicators.

-The bodies overseeing the delivery of each block will receive performance reports on a regular basis and SCG will receive six monthly reports as part of its role in holding partners to account.
-As required, Government Office will also be provided with six monthly performance reports examining progress against the indicators, outcomes and targets detailed in the block sections.
+The DCP 'cities' receive performance reports on a regular basis and Management Group receives six monthly reports as part of its role in holding partners to account.
+As required, Government Office are also provided with six monthly performance reports examining progress against the indicators, outcomes and targets detailed in the LAA.
+These form the basis of our six monthly reviews with Government Office.